-Moving away from your loved ones to blaze your own path can feel like the most selfish thing in the world.
+Moving away from family or other loved ones to blaze your own path can feel like the most selfish thing in the world.
 Not getting to see my nephew grow up has been especially hard for me.
 I tear up often thinking of how much I’ve missed out on since I moved away four years ago – especially around his birthday.
-I’ve wondered if my desire – my need – to leave my home town for a place of my own makes me a selfish jerk.
+I’ve wondered if my desire – my need – to leave my home town and move out of state to find a place of my own makes me a selfish jerk.

 But, what I’ve come to realize – and what I have to tell myself at times – is that it is quite the opposite.
 If you struggle with this too, or maybe you are considering never leaving because the guilt would be too much, here are three reasons why you are not selfish for moving away.